WellRedPandit/smehotron/docs/scratchpad.md

 In it, we can suppress namespaced elements like d:req, d:func, etc.

-We can count report/assert statements within a <rule> element, and in the output we could display the value of
+We can count report/assert statements within a &lt;rule> element, and in the output we could display the value of

 /svrl:schematron-output/svrl:successful-report/svrl:text
 or